Is cannabidiol legal in Switzerland?

 What is CBD?

-The term CBD refers to the cannabidiol molecule found in the cannabis plant in varying quantities.
 This molecule is a cannabinoid, a family of active ingredients found in cannabis.
 There are over 80 of them, but the best-known (and most important) are THC (tetrahydrocannabinol) and CBD (cannabidiol).

 Each of these cannabinoids interacts with the CB1 and CB2 neuroreceptors.
 But where THC can produce a stupefying effect, CBD has no psychotropic impact.
 Its interaction with the body seems to be limited to benefits for improving well-being, regaining dynamism and daily balance.
 So many benefits that justify its popularity on the Swiss and international scenes, leading many consumers to ask: is cannabidiol legal in Switzerland?